Bring one of the following workshops to your site or come to one of our upcoming workshops at our Garden Classroom in Santa Cruz, CA

 Make the connection from seed to table in this fun and delicious workshop.
 Using tried-and-true Life Lab lessons and recipes for grades K-8, participants explore effective ways to teach nutrition and encourage kids to eat more fruits and vegetables through hands-on activities with food, including harvesting and meal preparation.
 Graduate education units available.

-Sowing the Seeds of Wonder: Discovering the Garden in Early Childhood Education (PreK-K)
+Sowing the Seeds of Wonder: Engaging Preschoolers in the Garden (PreK-K)

-Spend a day looking at the garden through the eyes of a young child.
-Using Life Lab’s Sowing the Seeds of Wonder activity guide for preschool and kindergarten, participants in this workshop sample activities designed to encourage young children to learn about the world using their senses; practice basic gardening skills with a focus on gardening with young children; discuss safe and age-appropriate garden design; and learn garden art projects and songs for preschoolers.
-Graduate education units available.
+Discover how you can use a garden to cultivate young children’s love of learning, healthy food, and nature.
+Using Life Lab’s Sowing the Seeds of Wonder activity guide for preschool and kindergarten, participants in this workshop will sample activities designed to encourage young children to safely explore the natural world using all of their senses.
+We will practice basic gardening and cooking skills together, with a focus on how to grow and prepare food with young children.
+We will also learn garden art projects and songs for preschoolers.